 Light Emitting Diode (LED) lighting is an emerging technology with significant energy savings, longer life spans and lower maintenance needs compared to other commonly used lighting types.
 Despite their higher cost, their benefits make them ideal in a variety of lighting applications.
-UW-Whitewater has been a pioneer in the UW System for our use of LED technologies and plans to continue leadership in adopting this technology.
-Please check out our LED projects that we've already implemented below and projects under consideration:
+UW-Whitewater has been a pioneer in the UW System for our use of LED technologies and plans to continue leadership in adopting this technology in lighting projects throughout campus.

 While fluorescent lighting is the current standard in energy-efficient lighting, not all fluorescents are made equal.
 The availability of more efficient ballasts and bulbs has made existing fluorescent fixtures worth re-examining for further energy savings.
 In addition, high output fluorescent lights are now a to traditional high intensity discharge lighting in some applications, such as gymnasiums.
 Several of these fluorescent conversion projects have been completed or are in progress: